THE KEY - UNLOCK POTENTIAL

 The Key will open a café and retail space that will sell speciality coffees and cakes and bespoke handmade products, including upcycled goods and art produced in prisons and by independent craftspeople.

-We will stock sustainable and ethically sourced products and will provide employment for people released on temporary licence or who have recently left prison for six months or more.
+We will stock sustainable and ethically sourced products and will provide employment for people released on temporary licence or who have recently left prison.

 The charity will act as a bridge between prison, employment and rehabilitation to reduce reoffending.